 Beaumaris Gaol is open 10.30am – 5pm Saturday to Thursday from March to September and weekends and half terms only in the winter.
 Gym bunnies are prohibited from using the tread wheel.

 Rib Ride offers several adventure boat rides.
 These include:

 • Islands, South Stack and Sea

 Prices vary according to which trip you book onto.
 Check out their website for prices.
 If you have a group of eight or less then you can hire Tom and one of his boats for the day and design your own Anglesey adventure.

 For more information

-Disclosure Note: This feature was produced in collaboration with the Visit Anglesey Press team but as ever the experience, opinion, appetite for ice cream, tolerance for chilli, photography and videography was all our own.
+Disclosure Note: This feature was a collaboration with the Visit Anglesey Press team but as ever the experience, opinion, appetite for ice cream, tolerance for chilli, photography and videography was all our own.